 Radiant Media Player supports AES-128 content decryption with HLS (using 16-octet keys) as described in Apple HLS specification.
-This is supported for on-demand, live or DVR streaming in both HTML5 and Flash video.
+This is supported for on-demand, live or DVR streaming.

 AES-128 is the only encryption method supported.

 A test HLS AES-128 encrypted stream is available here:

 The player will automatically detect and start decoding an HLS AES-128 encrypted stream based on the information provided in the manifest.